8

 “Hmm...”
 Terra tilted her neck to the left again, then suddenly stood and walked around the table.
 Looking down at Diode she asked, “May I sit next to you?”

 “S-sure,” Confused, Diode nodded.
-She shrank into the corner of the sofa with her cup held in both hands.
+She shrunk into the sofa's corner with her cup held in both hands.

 Terra started to speak as her large bottom settled beside Diode.
 “Back when I was still a student, I got touched a lot.”